 Ten of Staves is a heavy card, representing the kind of desperate situation only the energy of the dark mother can unbind.
 This is the moment where Siva himself is dead, killed accidentally in Kali’s blind fury after finishing off all of the demons.
 She is both the only one who can slay him and the only one who can revive him.
 In this great mystery lies the answer to whole universe.

-The tale of Kali’s rampage across the cosmos against demon and man alike is strongly reflected in the tale of Sekhmet, Ra’s avenger, who is found on the Five of Staves, Strife.
+The tale of Kali’s rampage across the cosmos against demon and man alike is strongly reflected in the tale of Sekhmet, Ra’s avenger, from the Kemetic mythology, who is found on the Five of Staves, Strife.